Summer Educator Retreat

 - Discover the Cornell Lab’s online field guide, digital library, and citizen-science programs as educational resources for K-12 learning.

-- Enjoy bird walks led by local experts to help you practice bird identification and learn about bird biology.
+- Enjoy bird walks led by local experts to help you practice bird identification and learn about bird ecology.

 - Interact with the experienced and enthusiastic scientists and staff who make the Cornell Lab of Ornithology a world-renowned institution, including behind-the-scenes tours.